smanikkara/LDAP-ANSIBLE/README.md

 b).
 Disable firewalld or allow port 389 and 636 in servers.

 c).
-Configure anton user key and confirm ssh communication from Ansible server to remote hosts
+Configure annsible user key and confirm ssh communication from Ansible server to remote hosts

 ### 2. Download LDAP-ANSIBLE folder from this GIT to ANSIBLE server  and cd to that folder